garenhart/garenhart.github.io/README.md

 then point the browser to indicated Server address: (http://127.0.0.1:4000) This starts a Jekyll server using content in the test/ directory.
 As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.

+All original posts with formatting info are included but unpublished.
+Set publish: true in Front Matter to display as needed.